jonharriscoding/DLOpenUSBAdaptor/README.md

 Until I get this project going with more traction, i'm going to leave this at 9600bps for testing.
 Once debugging is done, this can be amended.

 ### Hey, I'm here!
-So, to aid the Daphne Emulator ensuring it's got a valid adaptor for the Scoreboard on a com port, you can send [DAPHNE?] and it would return
+So, to aid the Emulator ensuring it's got a valid adaptor for the Scoreboard on a com port, you can send [DAPHNE?] and it would return
 [SAVEME!]

 ### Up To Date Code
-Send [VERSION?] to receive [VERSION#.##] - This would then allow DAPHNE to ensure it's talking to the most appropriate code version.
+Send [VERSION?] to receive [VERSION#.##] - This would then allow the Emulator to ensure it's talking to the most appropriate code version.
 Obviously, replace the Hashes with Numbers for the version number.

 ### Skill Lights
 Send [SKILL#@] to control the Skill Lights.
 Replace # with 1 for the Easy Light, 2 for the Medium Light & 3 for the Hard Light.
 Replace @ with 0 to turn that light off, or 1 to turn it on.